-Denver Bariatrics is committed to a thorough and engaging pre-bariatric surgery workup process to ensure the safest possible experience for each patient.
+The Denver Center for Bariatric Surgery is committed to a thorough and engaging pre-bariatric surgery workup process to ensure a safe experience for each patient.
 While these consultations do not need to be completed prior to our first meeting, doing so may speed up the approval process.

 Before undergoing bariatric surgery, the following steps must be taken:

 - Attend an informational seminar, either in-person or online (recommended)

 - Schedule a new patient consult with one of our surgeons

 - Primary care physician clearance letter